5th Field Artillery Regiment: 1st Battalion

 On 15 February 1957, the battalion became the 1st Field Artillery Battalion, 5th Artillery (a parent regiment under the Combat Arms Regimental System), on 20 April 1960 became the 1st Rocket Howitzer Battalion, 5th Artillery, and on 20 January 1964 became the 1st Battalion, 5th Artillery.
 On 1 September 1971 the battalion became the 1st Battalion, 5th Field Artillery.

 In late 1965, the battalion was again deployed, to Vietnam.
 During Operation Fishhook in October 1968, Lieutenant Colonel Charles C. Rogers, the Battalion Commander, received the Medal of Honor for gallantry and leadership at Firebase Rita.
 The battalion won eleven campaign streamers for their actions in the Republic of Vietnam.

 The 1st Battalion, 5th Field Artillery deployed in January 1991 for Operation Desert Shield and Desert Storm and became the first artillery unit in the division to be credited with destroying an Iraqi tank with a Copperhead projectile.
 "Hamilton's Own" also participated in the largest artillery raid ever conducted.
 1-5 FA fired a total of 5,313 rounds during combat operations.
 This made 1-5 FA the most active 155mm battalion out of the 28 155mm battalions that participated in the Gulf War The unit earned the Defense of Saudi Arabia and the Liberation and Defense of Kuwait streamers.

-From July 23 to August 16, 2002, 1st BN was assigned to assist with fires in Oregon from July 23 through August 16.
+From 23 July to 16 August 2002, 1st BN was assigned to assist with fires in Oregon from 23 July through 16 August.
 They were first assigned to the Monument Fire near Unity, OR and then moved to the Tiller Complex near Tiller.

 In September 2003, the 1st Battalion, 5th Field Artillery deployed for Operation Iraqi Freedom and returned to Fort Riley in September 2004.
 The battalion has participated in almost every major conflict and earning 60 campaign streamers and numerous unit citations for gallantry in battle.
 Today, "Hamilton's Own" serves at Fort Riley, Kansas and provides Paladin fire support to the 1st Brigade Combat Team of the 1st Infantry Division.

 In December 2005, the battalion's AN/TPQ-36 Firefinder Radar Section was deployed in support of Operation Iraqi Freedom 4 & 5.
 The team was deployed to FOB McKynzy (Samarrah East Airfields) where they supported 1-8 Infantry, 4th ID out of Fort Carson, Colorado.
 Some time later during the deployment, the team of seven were relocated to FOB Palawada, located near Balad east of LSA Anaconda.
 After a year's deployment the team returned home in late 2006 to support the battalion's mission of training MIT teams to deploy to various theaters of operations.

 From June through December 2011, 1st Battalion, 5th Field Artillery deployed to Kirkuk, Iraq in support of Operation New Dawn at FOB WARRIOR.
 Leaving for Kuwait that December, they were among the last U.S. troops in Iraq.
 Redeployed to Fort Riley mid December 2011.